Planting Tips for Successful No-Till

-Maintain Sharp Openers.
-Double-disk openers, if sharp and working properly, can cut through residue without coulters or residue movers.
-Adjust the disk openers so that they are working together as a single cutting edge with about 2 inches of blade contact.
+Maintain sharp openers.
+Double-disk openers, if sharp and properly maintained, can cut through residue without coulters or residue movers.
+Adjust the disk openers so they work together as a single cutting edge with about 2 inches of blade contact on the standard disks or about 1½ inches on the heavy-duty, thicker disks (Figure 1).
+(Staggered disks should be adjusted to just touch.)
 When replacing the disk openers, also replace the seed tube protector as it holds the disks apart to reduce blade flexing and acts as a scraper to help keep the disks clean.
-If hairpinning residue is a problem, increase the planting depth to improve the residue cutting angle of the disks.
+If hair pinning residue is a problem, increase the planting depth some to improve the residue cutting angle of the disks.

-Don't Seed Between the Old Rows.
-Avoid planting in the heart of the wheel track as that is the most compacted area in the field.
-Also, when seeding between the old rows, some of the new rows will be in soft, untrafficked row middles with different soil conditions than the wheel tracks.
-Planting about 4 inches to the side of the old row works well for corn on corn.
+Don't seed between the old rows.
+By planting down the old rows, the seeds will be placed in the most biologically active area of the field (Figure 2).
+The decaying roots from last year leave channels in the soil for the new roots to grow in.
+Avoid planting in the heart of the wheel track from last year as that is the most compacted area in the field.
+Planting about 4 inches to the side of the old row works well for corn on corn where uniform depth control is critical.
 This also reduces tire wear compared to driving on the root stumps to plant between the old rows.

-Monitor Planting Speed.
-Keep the speed around 4 to 5 miles per hour to reduce planter unit bounce and deliver seeds uniformly.
+Watch planting speed.
+Keep the speed around 5 miles per hour to reduce planter unit bounce and deliver the seeds uniformly.
 Be wary of ads that say a planter can "meter seed" at 7 to 8 mph.
-That doesn't mean it can deliver the seeds to the soil uniformly at higher speeds.
+That doesn't mean it can deliver the seeds to the soil uniformly at higher speeds, especially on rough fields.
 Often the resulting non-uniformity from operating at higher speeds reduces yields enough to justify a larger planter (or a second planter) to complete planting in a timely manner.

-Increase the Down Pressure.
-No-till residue requires downpressure springs and extra weight (as necessary) on the planter to cut through and penetrate the soil to achieve desired seeding depth.
-This is especially true when working in hard, dry soil.
-Row units should have enough downpressure to ensure that the depth gauging wheels are actually gauging planting depth.
-Check the downpressure on the row units as conditions change to avoid overcompacting wet soils, creating sidewall compaction.
+Increase the down pressure.
+The residue of no-till, especially in hard, dry soil, requires down pressure springs and extra weight (as necessary) on the planter to cut through and penetrate the soil to achieve desired seeding depth.
+Enough down pressure should be on the row units to make sure that the depth gauging wheels are actually gauging planting depth.
+Check the down pressure on the row units as conditions change to avoid over-compacting wet soils, creating sidewall compaction.

-Place Seeds at a Uniform Depth.
-Make sure all the seeds are at the bottom of the seed-vee, placed into good soil moisture, for uniform emergence.
-Keeton Seed Firmers or Schaffert Rebounders can provide a more uniform planting depth for more uniform emergence.
+Place seeds at a uniform depth.
+Make sure all the seeds are placed at the bottom of the seed-vee into good soil moisture for uniform emergence.
+Keeton Seed Firmers or Schaffert Rebounders are recommended for a more uniform planting depth for more uniform emergence.
 These units also provide convenient in-furrow fertilizer application options.
-Keeton Seed Firmers also improve seed-to-soil contact, as the name implies.
+The Keeton Seed Firmers also improve seed-to-soil contact as the name implies.

 - drying the soil with tillage,